• Skip to primary navigation

 People also like to customize their omusubi with different fillings.

-Omusubi is deeply rooted in Japanese culture.
+Omusubi is rooted in Japanese culture.

 It has been around for centuries and was even used by samurais as a portable meal during long journeys.